Complex oscillations of non-definite Sturm-Liouville problems, II: Examples

 then gives a doubly infinite sequence of real eigenvalues along with a finite number of complex eigenvalues, \cite{abm86},\cite{Rich18}, one of which is $\lambda \approx 12.3076$i.

 Now, let $y(-1)=0,\ y^\prime(-1)=1-i$.
 Of course, the spectrum is the same but the eigenfunctions differ slightly.
 In this case, the eigenfunctions take the form,

 where

-The plots of the real and imaginary parts of $y$ are given below and the qualitative behavior of these functions is in conformity with the conclusions obtained in Lemma~\ref{lem1b} (2) and Lemma~\ref{lem5} (1).
+The plots of the real and imaginary parts of $y$ are given below in Figure~\ref{fig:airy32} and the qualitative behavior of these functions is in conformity with the conclusions obtained in Lemma~\ref{lem1b} (2) and Lemma~\ref{lem5} (1).

 \end{example}

 \begin{example} In this example we exhibit the oscillations in the more general case where the weight function vanishes on an interval, rather than just a point, as in \cite{Rich18}.

 Here, the piecewise continuous weight function $r$ is given by